Mick Lewis: Road to retirement

 Following Lewis' dropping from the national side, he continued to play for Victoria, and was a handy contributor until injury struck the following season, and Lewis was forced out during a time in which Victoria did not have a single fit contracted pace bowler in their entire squad.
 This opened the door for several young pacemen, such as Darren Pattinson and Clinton McKay to make their debuts, and when Lewis returned from injury, he found it difficult to adjust and return to his previous form.
 By the following season, Lewis was struggling to keep his spot in the side consistently.

 In early 2008, Lewis announced his retirement from all forms of cricket, citing the fact that his mind was not in it anymore and hoping to allow younger bowlers to continue their progress.

 Return from retirement

-In 2008 Mick Lewis began playing for Coburg Cricket Club in the Victorian Subdistrict Cricket Association.
+In 2008-2009, Mick Lewis began playing for Coburg Cricket Club in the Victorian Subdistrict Cricket Association.
 He won the bowling award in his first year and finished well in the club's best and fairest.

-The Following Year Mick was made captain of Coburg's First XI Men's Side and led them a Championship and Premiership.
+In 2009-2010, Mick was made captain of Coburg's First XI Men's Side and led the team to a VSDCA Premiership and Championship.